glitchassassin/screeps-cartographer/README.md

 - Can cache custom paths for road-building or reuse with Cartographer's `moveByPath`
 - Can set movement priorities to allow higher-priority minions to path before lower-priority minions
 - Traffic management moves stationary minions out of the way of moving ones, while allowing them to keep range to a target
+- Enhanced findRoute reduces PathFinder search space with intelligent heuristics to produce optimal paths

 ## Roadmap

 - [x] Replacement for stock moveTo with configurable caching and full PathFinder options
 - [x] Point-of-interest path caching for remotes & local economy movement
 - [x] Traffic management with creep prioritization & shoving
-- [ ] Long-distance travel with better paths than Game.map.findRoute yields
+- [x] Long-distance travel with better paths than Game.map.findRoute yields

 ## Using Cartographer